Written by Pujita Mohta, a grade 7 student in Mumbai

 Throngs of people visit this spectacular monument daily, causing the humidity level to rise, resulting in the darkening of the walls.
 In addition, the dust and filth from the tourist’s palms can darken the walls.

-Constant cutting of trees for modern development is wreaking havoc, as there is no natural obstruction between the hot dusty winds and the monument.
+Constant cutting of trees for modern development is wreaking widespread destruction., as there is no natural obstruction between the hot dusty winds and the monument.
 These winds have a highly abrasive effect on the monument.

 The dust and carbon-containing particles emitted during the burning of fossil fuels, biomass and garbage have been the leading cause for the discoloring of the national monument.